Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 But don’t forget to take care of yourself.
 Everybody deserves a break from full-time caregiving, teaching and parenting to avoid burnout.

-If you can, treat yourself to a meal with your partner or even an afternoon out of the house.
-If that’s not possible, do your best to create a space in your own home where you retreat and recharge.
+If possible, treat yourself to a meal with your partner or even an afternoon out of the house.
+If you can’t, do your best to create a space in your own home where you retreat and recharge.

 Chesapeake Bay Candle from Amazon

 Chore Magnets for Older Kids from Amazon

 The Internet has changed the game for children with special needs and the families who love them.
 You’ll find sites dedicated to supporting parents with resources and tips for everyday living, not to mention forums supported by people who know what it’s like to raise children of all abilities.

 Whether looking for furniture to help your little one sleep and play peacefully or toys that encourage creativity and interaction, you’ve got us to help you confidently explore whatever it is your child needs to thrive.

 When browsing the many options out there designed for families like yours, embrace your intuition: You know your child best.